Practical Experience Beyond the Classroom

 This real-world experience gives students a competitive edge in the marketplace and academia.

 Undergraduate students gain real-world experience through volunteer projects, research, internships and student organizations.
-During their senior year, every undergraduate Public Health student is required to complete 60-75 hours of applied field placement experience in a local or regional agency or institution where they can put their classroom lessons to work.
-In addition to the field placements, all undergraduate students are required to complete a minimum 50 hours of community service, documented through iServe in the WVU Office of Service and Learning.
+During their senior year, every undergraduate Public Health student is required to complete an applied field placement experience in a local or regional agency or institution where they can put their classroom lessons to work.
+In addition to the field placements, all undergraduate students are required to complete a minimum 25 hours of community service by the start of their senior year, documented through iServe in the WVU Office of Service and Learning.
 Getting involved in the Student Association of Public Health is also a great way to get connected to service opportunities.

 Public Health graduate programs offer both research-intensive and applied practice curricula that emphasize individualized planning and cross-disciplinary experiences to help students build an educational program that supports their career goals.
 All Master of Public Health students are required to complete a minimum of 180 contact hours in an applied practice experience with a public health-related agency or organization.
 Each experience is supervised by an approved preceptor who serves as a professional role model and mentor.
 In addition to the applied practice experience, MPH students engage with health and other professionals through integrated and interprofessional learning experiences throughout their curriculum.